About us

 District Conservationist - NRCS

 Nikki Darrington is the District Conservationist for the Natural Resources Conservation Service here in McKenzie County.
 She has worked in this office since 2011.
 Nikki loves her career and everyone she gets to work with.
-Nikki graduated from Dickinson State University with a degree in Natural Resources Management.
+Nikki graduated from Dickinson State University with a bachelor's degree in Natural Resources Management.
 She is married to Patrick and they have three kids; Gracyn, Gavyn, and Graham.
 Nikki enjoys being around her family; especially while camping, attending basketball games, doing 4-H events, and participating in church.
 Nikki is a 4-H leader, a Sunday School teacher, and on several boards in the community.
 Nikki enjoys reading, watching her kids in their events, and especially loves visiting with the producers of McKenzie County.

 Email Nikki